JanWood2013/JanEngineering/README.md

 **Kimi Antonelli wins in Monaco!!**
 //07.06.2026,5:55pm//
-After a amazing race by Kimi, he wins in Monaco and he's the youngest ever Monaco GP winner!
+After an incredible race by Kimi, he wins in Monaco and he's the youngest ever Monaco GP winner!
 Very good job Kimi!

 **Charles and the Monaco race**